sheikhahnaf/twister2lammps_dat_file_generator/README.md

 This python script facilitates converting output from TWISTER which generally provides co-ordinates for a definite twist angle of 2D bilayer structures to a file readable by lammps for taking in the co-ordinates of atoms.

+NOTE: The twister generated file have to be manually stripped of lines other than the atom co-ordinates.